CAPIO interviews Pat West, retired Long Beach City Manager and former PIO

 Insights from a City Manager on the value of communications and the PIO

-This year marks CAPIO’s 50th year of existence.
+This year marks CAPIO’s 50th year since being established.
 In that time, a lot has changed with the way in which we communicate.
 However, in many ways, the baseline of what we do remains – and that is informing, educating, and engaging our communities to encourage them to participate in the democratic process, share their perspective and create an emotional response that leads to action.

 In light of CAPIO’s half a century milestone, we are chatting with folks who work specially in the communications area of government or who are part of the government sector in general.